atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 ### LOADING pg_dbms_stats

 pg_dbms_stats is dynamically loadable using LOAD command.
-If you want enable pg_dbms_stats automatically in all sessions, add "pg_dbms_stats" to shared_preload_libraries in postgresql.conf then restart the server.
+If you want to enable pg_dbms_stats automatically in all sessions, add "pg_dbms_stats" to shared_preload_libraries in postgresql.conf then restart the server.

 **CAVEAT**: You will see the following lines in the log file for every statement by just loading pg_dbms_stats but not registering as an extension on the database.
-Make sure regstering on the database before you load pg_dbms_stats.
+Make sure to register on the database before you load pg_dbms_stats.

     test=# SELECT * FROM test;